developerdhairya/HLD-Basic-Concepts/README.md

-# HLD-Comprehensive-Guide for Beginners (Under Construction)
+# HLD-Basic-Concepts for Beginners (Under Construction)

 This is going to be the comprehensive guide learn HLD from very basics to intermediate-level.
 I will try to share each and every required concepts so it can also benefit others.